-For FY19 'where a collaborative agreement is in place' was added to the definition to ensure we only count customers where collaboration is formalised through a written agreement.
+Since FY19, 'where a collaborative agreement is in place' has been added to the definition to ensure we only count customers where collaboration is agreed between CHEP and the customer.
+As many agreements had been established verbally or via email, going forward a letter is to be shared with customers to create a more transparent audit trail.